DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

     A day in the life of a teacher in England : "/a-day-in-the-life-of-a-teacher"
 promo_content:
 navigation: 20.30
-navigation_title: Apply for your visa
+navigation_title: Apply for your visa to train to teach
 navigation_description: Learn more about applying for a Student or Skilled worker visa to train to teach in England.
 date: "2021-05-27"
 image: "static/images/content/hero-images/0002.jpg"